 So, how much does it cost to build a backend?
 Any app brains cost more compared to frontend or other app parts, so the backend development cost varies from $40,000 to $100,000 for some complex solutions.
 Please take into account that besides the backend part to make a successful application you should create the app design, frontend part, and implement any other integrations.

 There are so many computing devices in the world and each of them requires some sort of operating system (OS).
 Let’s try to understand which are the most popular and where your business should put more attention to reach most of the future customer base.

 At the first glance, we can divide all platforms into mobile and standalone ones.
 There are way more platforms and OS but let’s concentrate on the typical software consumer market that mostly requires the use of these two types.

 Per the GlobalStats research, there are two most popular mobile platforms:

-Modern approaches help developers to build a cross-platform code without a huge impact on a budget and performance, receiving native-like applications as a result.
+Modern approaches help developers to build cross-platform code without a huge impact on the app development cost and performance, receiving native-like applications as a result.
 But in case you decide to release to a specific platform, don’t forget that each country has its cultural preferences.
-For example in the US, iOS has a major share of around 60%, and Android only near 39%.
+For example in the US, iOS has a major share of around 56%, and Android only nearly 44%.
 But it may be different for other countries.